Holmes-090/MediaExplorer/README.md

 ------------------------------------------------------------
 1. Dependencies
 ------------------------------------------------------------
-A) K-Lite Codec Pack is required to view video files in the program.
+a) K-Lite Codec Pack is required to view video files in the program.
 You can download this here: https://codecguide.com/download_kl.htm

-B) if launching the program from the .py file, ensure "opencv_world480.dll" is in the same directory as .py file (OpenCV 4.8 (or compatible).)
+b) if launching the program from the .py file, ensure "opencv_world480.dll" is in the same directory as .py file (OpenCV 4.8 (or compatible).)

 ------------------------------------------------------------
 2. Installation
 ------------------------------------------------------------

 To install:

-A) Extract the downloaded MediaExplorer folder.
+a) Extract the downloaded MediaExplorer folder.
-B) Place it in the top-level folder of your media collection.
+b) Place it in the top-level folder of your media collection.

 This folder becomes the "root folder" and the starting point for the app.
 You cannot navigate above the root folder.
 To change the root, move the